veggiespam/ImageLocationScanner/README.md

      what ever MetaData Extractor finds.
    * Donate any new test images to MetaData Extractor project for better cataloging.
-* Currently, `make` is used to the build the system or a manual compile inside of Eclipse.
-Use of Maven, Ant, Grails, or anything else would be better.
-Advice needed here.
-Since ZAP now builds in a more modern way, should migrate to that.
 * There is much repeated code.
 It would be better to use function pointers.
 String of subtype, Class type, int[] of TAGS.
 One of these days, I'll do that.